junaid-h0ssain/booktracker2/README.md

 # BookTracker

 BookTracker is a small Flutter application for tracking books — personal library management with pages for home, library, login and settings.
 It was created as part of an app development course and is implemented using Flutter.
+Flutter was used as it was easy to view and develop the app on a browser, which was a live saver on my low spec laptop.

 This repository contains the Flutter project used to run and build the BookTracker app on Android, iOS, web and desktop platforms.